ITU-GammaTeam/GammaSwarm-Demo/README.md

 # GammaSwarm-Demo

-The 2022 Gamma Team Integrated Swarm System Repository Reduced In Scope for any number of Drones Takeoff-Loiter-2D Formation and Navigation Flight with CrazyFlie 2.1 Drones.
+The 2022 Gamma Team Integrated Swarm System Repository reduced in scope for any number of drones for actions:

+- Takeoff
+- Loiter
+- 2D Formation
+- Navigation Flight
+- Landing

+with _CrazyFlie 2.1_ drones.
 It is open to development and its usability has been confirmed in swarm studies.
-For more information please look at wiki of this project!
+For more information please look at wiki of this project.

 **:heavy_exclamation_mark:_Or you can look Teknofest 2023 'Heterogeneous Swarm Robots Competition' Project Report at :two:nd place team_**